In the state of Michigan, there are currently no requirements for food handlers to become licensed.

-Counties, on the other hand, have the right to pose their own food safety rules.
+Counties, on the other hand, have the right to impose their own food safety rules.
 These, of course, can often overlap or differ from the statewide food safety laws so it’s always smart to double check.
 To contact your local health department, click here for the county directory.

 What the state of Michigan does require though, is that at least one person in an establishment receives a Food Manager’s Certificate, also known as a Certified Food Protection Managers (CFPM) card.

 Note: Searching online for Michigan food handlers cards will lead to multiple sites claiming that you must have one, and that they have the test for you to take.
 Most of these websites are incorrect.
 And they are trying to get you to pay for something that you do NOT necessarily need.

 Some US states require everyone in the food facility to receive a food handlers card, but Michigan’s food safety laws are pretty lenient in comparison to the rest of the country.

 So although you may not be required to receive a Michigan food handlers card or a Michigan food manager’s certificate… There are a few reasons why you still may want to be certified.

 A food handlers permit is a document that proves that you have the knowledge and experience to handle food safely in a restaurant.

 👌IMPORTANT: Although the state doesn’t require a food handlers permit, some restaurant managers and owners may still make it mandatory in order to receive employment.
 If that is the case, we recommend this simple course from eFoodHandlers.